apache/cordova-coho/docs/plugins-release-process.md

     svn add plugins/*
     svn commit -m "Published plugins release to dist"

+Find your release here: https://dist.apache.org/repos/dist/release/cordova/plugins/

+Then you can also remove the release candidate from `dist-dev/`:

     cd ../cordova-dist-dev
     svn up
     svn rm plugins
     svn commit -m "Removing release candidates from dist/dev" cd ..

-Find your release here: https://dist.apache.org/repos/dist/release/cordova/plugins/

-Publish to npm
+And finally you can publish your package to npm:

     cd cordova-dist/plugins
     for l in $ACTIVE; do (
         npm publish $l-*.tgz
     ) done;

-#### Add new apache release tags
+### Add permanent Apache release tag to repository

-Make a copy of your released tag with a prefix of `rel\YOURTAG`.
+Make a copy of your released tag with a prefix of `rel\YOURTAG`:

+    for l in $ACTIVE; do ( cd $l; tag=$(git describe --tags --abbrev=0); git checkout $tag; git tag 'rel/'$tag; git push origin refs/tags/'rel/'$tag; git checkout master); done

 These are permanent release tags for Apache.

-    for l in $ACTIVE; do ( cd $l; tag=$(git describe --tags --abbrev=0); git checkout $tag; git tag 'rel/'$tag; git push origin refs/tags/'rel/'$tag; git checkout master); done

 ### Follow up steps

 #### Tell Apache about Release

-TODO: Please someone write a coho helper for doing this POST request!

 1. Go to: https://reporter.apache.org/addrelease.html?cordova
-2. Use version "cordova-plugin-$FOO@x.x.x"
+2. Use `cordova-plugin-$FOO@x.x.x` as "Full version name"
+3. Click "Update release data" to submit it to the list

 #### Post blog Post

 See instructions in the cordova-docs [README](https://github.com/apache/cordova-docs#writing-a-blog-post)

-#### Do other announcements

-Do the same things regarding announcements as described in cadence-release-process, where they make sense.

-Send email to dev list with a subject [ANNOUNCE] Plugin Release and include blog post and tweet links

-__Subject:__
+#### Email a release announcement to the mailing list

-    [ANNOUNCE] Plugin Release
+    Subject: [ANNOUNCE] Plugin Release

-__Body:__
+    cordova-plugin-xxx@VERSION has been released!

     Blog: http://cordova.apache.org/news/YYYY/MM/DD/plugin-release.html
     Tweet: https://twitter.com/apachecordova/status/xxxxxxxxxxxx